-CHICAGO—More than 30,000 dentists and dental professionals will get a first peek at the latest innovations in dentistry, from new techniques in cosmetic dentistry to the emerging “31 flavors” approach to consumer dental products, at the Chicago Dental Society's 139th Midwinter Meeting.
-Held February 19 through 22 at McCormick Place, the Midwinter Meeting attracts dental professionals from throughout the world and more than 600 exhibitors.
+CHICAGO—More than 30,000 dentists and dental professionals will get a first peek at the latest innovations in dentistry, from the futuristic “Tomorrow's Dental Office—Today” to new high-tech ways of diagnosing and treating cavities, at the Chicago Dental Society's 140th Midwinter Meeting.
+Held February 24 through 27 at McCormick Place, the Midwinter Meeting attracts dental professionals and more than 600 exhibitors from around the world.

-New products and technologies from companies in 46 countries, including China, Brazil, France, Sweden and Italy, include:
+New products and technologies from companies in 46 countries include:

-Visitors to the Midwinter Meeting will not only have the first peek at an array of dental products but also the opportunity to attend more than 100 presentations.
+Visitors to the Midwinter Meeting will not only have the first peek at an array of dental products but also the opportunity to attend more than 100 courses.
 Popular presentations at the meeting include lectures on women's health issues and infection control.
 Dr. William Dorfman from the hit show Extreme Makeover will also be in attendance to speak to dentists about some of the latest trends in cosmetic dentistry.

 Established in 1864, the Chicago Dental Society counts more than 8,000 dentists as members, making it the largest local affiliate of the American Dental Association.
 The society advocates for improving oral health care in this country and represents the interests of its members and the public they serve.